Bone Collector | Fully Loaded Turkey Calling Guide

 Selecting the Right Call

-There are several types of turkey calls on the market.
-Friction, tube, locater, and the well-known diaphragm calls all have their place among turkey hunters.
+There are multiple types of turkey calls on the market.
+Friction, locator, and the well-known diaphragm calls all have their place among turkey hunters.
 Here is a quick overview of the style, when, why and how to use each call.

 Friction Turkey Call